jstherightway/js-the-right-way/_includes/welcome.md

 # Welcome

-Since JavaScript is the most popular language nowadays, there's a lot of obsolete and wrong information about it on the web.
+Since JavaScript is one of the most popular languages nowadays, there's a lot of obsolete and wrong information about it on the web.
 This makes new developers propagate bad practices and bad code.
 This must stop.
 JS: The Right Way is an easy-to-read, quick reference for JS best practices, accepted coding standards, and links around the Web.

 ## Attention